RandallLiuXin/DotsAnimation/README.md

 ![image](https://user-images.githubusercontent.com/32125402/210693757-3a288262-fb69-4f01-b690-3317acc49dbf.png)

 5. Set Moving value to true, you will see the character start to run.
-Set Dead value to true, you will see the character start to play stun animation, after finish playing stun animation, the character will play knockdown
+Set Dead value to true, you will see the character start to play stun animation.
+After finishing  stun animation, the character will play knockdown animation.

 ![image](https://user-images.githubusercontent.com/32125402/210694282-9c095635-2348-4b5c-8192-9e8fa79b6764.png)